Autodesk/synthesis/installer/Linux/README.md

 Note: You might get an error saying that AppImage needs FUSE installed.
 Install it.
 For Arch users you may need to run: `pacman -S fuse`.
 For Debian users run: `apt install fuse`
 If you are still encountering issues, refer to this page: https://docs.appimage.org/user-guide/troubleshooting/fuse.html#ref-install-fuse

+### Final Note ###
+When the end user is downloading the AppImage file, it is strongly recommended to have them put it in the `~/Applications/` directory.
+This allows it to be found by appimaged as well as itself when running uninstall.

 ### Troubleshooting ###
 Refer to the AppImage troubleshooting page first if you are having issues: https://docs.appimage.org/user-guide/troubleshooting/index.html
 The general documentation may be of use as well: https://docs.appimage.org/index.html